+What’s the big deal about having a straw in my drink?
 Fact: 500 million plastic straws are used and thrown away every day in the U.S. alone.
 Shocking, right?
 That’s why, as of July 2016, PacWhale Eco-Adventures no longer serves plastic drinking straws on our vessels.

 Thirty five years ago, Pacific Whale Foundation was founded with the primary goal of saving the humpback whales, which were dangerously close to extinction in 1980.
 Now, our mission is to protect our oceans through science and advocacy.
 In our 35 years as an organization, we’re proud to have…Read More »

 Entanglement in fishing gear is responsible for the death of an estimated 300,000 whales and dolphins each year.
 Last year, a total of 13 individual humpbacks were confirmed entangled in Hawai’i waters.
 It was the highest annual number of confirmed large whale entanglements in Hawai’i since reporting began in 2002.
 While 13 confirmed entanglements is a far cry from…Read More »

 Healthy oceans depend on a lot of factors – one of the most important being you and me.
 Our choices as consumers have a profound influence on the future of the marine environment, and believe it or not, can affect the smallest algae to the largest whale.
 Unfortunately, the manufacturing consumer products typically comes with a big environmental…Read More »

 Who’s heard the adage, “Live every week like it’s Shark Week”?
 Though Discovery Channel’s TV extravaganza has come and gone, the repercussions from this wildly popular special are still echoing here on Maui, especially after the airing of a program named Sharkageddon that focuses on recent shark attacks in Hawai’i.